opal/opal.github.io/source/docs/compiled_ruby.html.md

 ```

 For convenience, `method_missing` is aliased to call, allowing you to call
-global javascript methods directly on the `JS` module:
+global JavaScript methods directly on the `JS` module:

 ```ruby
 require 'js'